 A carefully chosen diverse set of investments helps cushion you against losses from stocks.
 The U.S. Securities and Exchange Commission says:

 “The practice of spreading money among different investments to reduce risk is known as diversification.
 By picking the right group of investments, you may be able to limit your losses and reduce the fluctuations of investment returns without sacrificing too much potential gain.”

 Pick your stock market investments first.
 For the remainder of your money, Money Talks News founder Stacy Johnson suggests dividing it in half: Put one-half into a low-cost intermediate bond fund and the rest into a money market deposit account or other insured fund.

-Bonds pay considerably lower returns than stocks over time, but they are typically safer.
-Investors traditionally have purchased bonds to keep a portion of their money in a safe haven in case stock prices fall.
-Bonds often increase in value when stocks fall.
+Bonds pay considerably lower returns than stocks over time, but they can be safer.
+Investors traditionally purchase bonds to keep a portion of their money in a safe haven in case stock prices fall.
+Bonds historically increase in value when stocks fall.

 Step 5: Consider your investment time horizon

 The proportion of money you put in stocks also should depend on how soon you’ll need your cash.
 That’s why the rules of thumb above take your age into account.
 You can tolerate more risk if you know you have 20 years to make up any losses.
 If you’re planning to retire and will need money within five years, you’re better off limiting your risk.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.